DarkBlue-Ice/DarkBlue-Ice-for-ulauncher/README.md

 ## DarkBlue Ice for ulauncher
 <img src='images/example.png'>

-### A Beautiful theme for ulauncher with Dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for ulauncher with dark blue and ice colors distributed in a harmonic way.

 ---